 Unfortunately, these have led some to believe that two-factor authentication is pointless.
 To quote a reader: “This makes 2SV quite useless in many cases.”

 No. Just… no. That’s a seriously mistaken conclusion.

 I’m re-visiting this topic because I want to be very clear: two-factor authentication is not useless.
 In fact, two-factor authentication — SMS-based or otherwise — is significantly more secure than not using two-factor authentication at all.

 Become a Patron of Ask Leo! and go ad-free!

 Common approaches to two-factor

-Two-factor authentication combines something you know — your account id and password — with something you have.
-To complete authentication, you must somehow prove that you are in possession of that second factor.
+Two-factor authentication combines something you know — your account id and password — with something you have — referred to as the second factor.
+To complete authentication, you somehow prove you are in possession of that second factor.

-There are three common forms of two-factor authentication.
+There are several common forms of two-factor authentication.

 SMS text messaging